Lexus RZ

-The Lexus RZ is an upcoming battery electric compact luxury crossover SUV from Lexus, a luxury division of Toyota.
-Built on the e-TNGA platform shared with the Toyota bZ4X/Subaru Solterra, it is the first dedicated battery electric vehicle of the Lexus marque that will be sold worldwide and also the second battery electric model after the ICE-based UX 300e.
+The Lexus RZ (レクサス・RZ, Rekusasu RZ) is a battery electric mid-size luxury crossover SUV built by Toyota for its luxury division Lexus since 2023.
+It is considered a "large SUV" by Euro NCAP and a "small sport utility vehicle" by the United States Environmental Protection Agency.
+The RZ is built on the e-TNGA platform shared with the Toyota bZ4X/Subaru Solterra, it is the first dedicated battery electric vehicle of the Lexus marque that will be sold worldwide and also the second battery electric model after the ICE-based UX 300e.

 History

 The RZ was previewed by the LF-Z Electrified concept in March 2021.
 A prototype RZ was shown in December 2021 during a Toyota press event to announce its future plans for rolling out battery electric models.
 The production model was unveiled at a press event on April 20, 2022, and it was first shown to the public at Le Volan Cars Meet 2022 Yokohama in late May.
 The RZ was developed at Toyota's Technical Center Shimoyama.

-It will go on sale in 2022 (as the 2023 model year in North America), initially in RZ 450e grade, which is equipped with a standard fully variable "Direct4" all-wheel drive system and optional steer-by-wire technology.
+It went on sale in 2022 (as the 2023 model year in North America), initially in RZ 450e grade, which is equipped with a standard fully variable "Direct4" all-wheel drive system and optional steer-by-wire technology.

+In June 2025, Lexus announced an updated version of the RZ that brings improvements to the battery and motor output as well as a new F Sport version with 'Lexus’ Interactive Manual Drive', a virtual gear shift system that mimics the feel of a manual transmission.